-As a child Acacia Connections’ founder Greg Kentish was told and greatly impacted by the story of his own father who lived the majority of his life without his father (who was killed in WW2) and the heartbreak and lifelong impact this caused losing his dad at the tender age of 6 years.
+As a child, Acacia Connections’ founder, Greg Kentish, was told and greatly impacted by the story of his own father who lived the majority of his life without his father (who was killed in WW2) and the heartbreak and lifelong impact this caused losing his dad at the tender age of 6 years.

 Greg is inspired by his grandfathers kindness, tenacity, generous heart and pure desire to help those in need as a life-long calling, something Greg continues each day.

-(The story of Len Kentish can be found at http://www.lenkentish.com.au/)
+The story of Len Kentish can be found at http://www.lenkentish.com.au/

-The Meanings Behind Our Name: Acacia Connection
+The Meaning Behind Our Name: Acacia Connections

 The acacia tree is known as the ‘perfect’ tree that symbolizes the revival of life.
 Its uniqueness is found in its bark that has been used as a medicine.
 This tree is highly drought resilient and provides shelter and a safe place.
 The acacia tree enriches its surroundings by fertilising the ground with leaf litter and blooming spectacular yellow flowers.
-These yellow flowers represent optimism, enlightenment and happiness; encourage communication and carry the promise of a positive future.
+These yellow flowers represent optimism, enlightenment and happiness.
+They encourage communication and carry the promise of a positive future.

 Connection, as our name describes, is what we do.
 Connection is the core of our business and we value each individual because every connection matters.
 We pride ourselves in our ability to connect people with our professionals, whether it be your human resource managers, business managers or employees accessing our services.
 At Acacia Connection, Every Connection Matters.